Medically reviewed by Drugs.com. Last updated on Apr 23, 2020.

 You can take steps to avoid exposure to wheat proteins and ensure prompt treatment when you're accidentally exposed to wheat.

 - Keep others informed.
-If your child has wheat allergy, make sure that anyone who takes care of your child, including the principal, teachers and nurse at school, know about the allergy and the signs of wheat exposure.
+If your child has wheat allergy, make sure that anyone who takes care of your child, including the principal, teachers and nurse at school or child care, knows about the allergy and the signs of wheat exposure.
 If your child carries epinephrine, make sure school personnel know how to use the pen, if necessary, and that they need to contact emergency care immediately.
 Inform friends, relatives and co-workers of your own food allergy.

 - Wear a bracelet.
 A medical identification bracelet that describes the allergy and need for emergency care can help if you experience anaphylaxis and can't communicate.

 - Always read labels.
 Don't trust that a product is free of what you can't eat until you read the label.
 Wheat proteins, especially gluten, are used as food thickeners, and they appear in many unexpected places.
-Also, don't assume that once you've used a certain brand of a product, that it's always safe.
+Also, don't assume that once you've used a certain brand of a product, it will always be safe.
 Ingredients change.

 - Shop for gluten-free foods.
 Some specialty stores and supermarkets offer gluten-free foods, which are safe for people with wheat allergies.
-However, they may also be free of grains that you can eat, so sticking to gluten-free foods may limit your diet for no reason.
+However, they may also be free of grains that you can eat, so sticking to gluten-free foods may limit your diet needlessly.

 - Consult wheat-free cookbooks.
 Cookbooks specializing in recipes without wheat can help you cook safely and enable you to enjoy baked goods and other foods made with substitutes for wheat.

 - Dine out cautiously.
 Tell restaurant staff about your allergy and how serious it can be if you eat anything with wheat.
-Order simple dishes prepared with fresh foods.
-Avoid foods that may have hidden sources of wheat proteins, such as sauces, or deep-fried foods that may be cooked with other foods containing wheat.
+Ask staff how meals are prepared, and order simple dishes made with fresh foods.
+Avoid foods such as sauces that may have hidden sources of wheat proteins.

 Preparing for an appointment

 See your doctor if you suspect that you or your child has wheat allergy or another allergy.
-Call your family doctor or your child's pediatrician, who may refer you to a specialist in allergies (allergist) for some diagnostic tests.
+The doctor may refer you to a specialist in allergies (allergist) for some diagnostic tests.

 What you can do